iotauth/iotauth_experiments/network_sim/linux_containers/README.md

     run sudo ./stop-auths.sh to stop all Auth containers

-5. sudo ./stop-virtual-network.sh
+4. sudo ./stop-virtual-network.sh
 - Stop linux containers

-6. sudo ./teardown-virtual-network.sh
+5. sudo ./teardown-virtual-network.sh
 - Tear down and remove linux containers and bridges.

+6. ./cleanAll.sh
+- delete all configuration files and other scripts.